-In contrast, the Centers for Disease Prevention and Control (CDC) continue to publish detailed breakdowns of average height, weight, BMI, and other body measurements broken down by ethnicity, age, and height.
+In contrast, the Centers for Disease Prevention and Control (CDC) detailed breakdowns of average height, weight, BMI, and other body measurements broken down by ethnicity, age, and height.

 Anecdotal observations tell us that shoulder width averages can vary according to ethnicity, diet, exercise, and family history.
 Statistics tell us that men and women are getting taller and wider worldwide.
 Here’s what we know:

 taken in the early 1960s calculated that 3,581 American women over the age of 17 had an average shoulder width of 13.9 inches (35.3 cm). had an average shoulder width of 15.6 inches (39.6 cm), based on 3,091 survey participants.
 But things have changed since then.